 Weapons were made from steel because armor was made from iron.
 We’ll cover that in detail in another post.

 Nowadays we take steel for granted.
-I was recently reading something on Goodreads (you know who you are, and I hope you’re reading this) where the author thought that steel was an ore, that it came out of the ground ready to be heated and formed.
+I was recently reading something on Smashwords (you know who you are, and I hope you’re reading this) where the author thought that steel was an ore, that it came out of the ground ready to be heated and formed.
 Maybe in some worlds this happens, but I’d hate to see what kind of weapons they would come up with.

 Each full harness was custom-made and would only fit one person.
 It weighed anywhere from 40 to 60 lbs, including the mail that went under it.
 That weight was very well distributed.
 There’s a misconception that armor left a man as helpless as Ralphie’s little brother in his snowsuit from A Christmas Story.